Yandex Cloud

 yc managed-clickhouse cluster update <cluster_name_or_ID> \

-3. To increase the storage size of ZooKeeper hosts, provide the value you need in the --zookeeper-disk-size parameter.
+3. To change the disk type and increase the storage size for your ZooKeeper hosts, provide the appropriate values in the --zookeeper-disk-size parameter.

-2. In the Managed Service for ClickHouse® cluster description, change the value of the disk_size parameter in the clickhouse.resources and zookeeper.resources sections for ClickHouse® and ZooKeeper hosts, respectively:
+2. In the Managed Service for ClickHouse® cluster description, change the disk_size and disk_type_id values in the clickhouse.resources and zookeeper.resources sections for ClickHouse® and ZooKeeper hosts, respectively:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {